-These quesadillas are surprisingly satisfying.
+Potato Veggie Quesadillas are surprisingly satisfying.
 I like to pair them with soup to keep the calorie count low.
-You can also find the recipe on the Taste of Home web site.
+I originally found this recipe in my Taste of Home Healthy Cooking 2014 Annual Recipes Cookbook.

 At the end of the day this recipe is about roasting vegetables you like then placing them within a tortilla shell with cheese.
 There are endless creations of this original recipe.
 Instead of the potato I prefer 2 cups of cauliflower.

-If you have zero ingredients then this recipe will cost about $13.47 as of April 2022.
+If you have zero ingredients then this recipe will cost about $13.47.

 I am assuming you have salt and pepper and do not add it into the recipe total cost.